TEALSK12/apcsa-public/curriculum/README-pages.md

 # About the AP Computer Science A Curriculum

-# This Gitbook curriculum experience will no longer be accessible starting October 1, 2021

-Please update your bookmarks to the following curriculum landing page [https://tealsk12.github.io/apcsa-public/](https://tealsk12.github.io/apcsa-public/)

 The [TEALS Program][] has designed these curriculum materials for the use of teachers and volunteer tech professionals in high school classrooms.
 Any teacher with prior programming experience (or access to a computer science professional) can use this curriculum to teach the AP Computer Science